Yingisani-Honest-Shivambu/ATM_UI_PROJECT_JAVA/README.md

 ## 5. How to Use

-1. Launch the application by running the `ATMApplication.java` class.
+1. Launch the application by running the `Main.java` class.
 2. Upon startup, the user will be presented with a main menu with the following options:
    - Withdraw
    - Deposit